Published On - December 1, 2022

 If these fundamental issues cannot be addressed, self-custody is not a sensible route forward for the vast majority of web3 users — there is simply too much at stake if they make a mistake.
 Your average person trusts a bank account to hold funds with them, and long term I envisage it likely being a similar story with your average web3 user.

 FTT tokens did have some utility on the FTX exchange, however, issuance was controlled by FTX.
-There was no protocol for generating more tokens in a decentralised manner.
-This is contrary to decentralised protocols such as Ethereum's Ether tokens which are generated by staking and Uniswap's tokens which are generated by providing liquidity on the platform.
+There was no protocol for generating more tokens in a decentralized manner.
+This is contrary to decentralized protocols such as Ethereum's Ether tokens which are generated by staking and Uniswap's tokens which are generated by providing liquidity on the platform.

 Against this backdrop, it’s a useful reminder that we are still early with respect to web3 technology.
 Some may consider the events of the past few weeks a setback, however, I see them as an opportunity to focus on what's important.
 There are still uncertainties with respect to the layer 2 landscape, user experience and token management, but if these problems were solved, this wouldn't be such an interesting space to be working in.